-At Buss Murton Law, our trusted team of probate solicitors in Kent and the South East can help guide you throughout the entire process so that you fully understand every option available to you.
+At Buss Murton Law, our trusted team of probate lawyers in Kent and the South East can help guide you throughout the entire process so that you fully understand every option available to you.

 If you are named in a Will of a recently deceased person as an Executor, you will quickly need to understand what your options are as far as accepting the position or renouncing your entitlement to act as an Executor.
 I have been notified that I am an Executor, what do I do?